 Certain materials naturally lend themselves to the creation of wind instruments.
 Reed and bamboo are hollow by nature, while animal and bird bones are easily hollowed for use in flutes.
 Elder (Sambucus nigra), a common European wood, has also been widely used due to its straight growth, dense wood, and soft inner pith, which simplifies boring.
 Additionally, its abundance made it a practical choice.
 Flutes crafted from reed, elder, bone, and even rush were prevalent.
 The Ruspfeife, mentioned by Virdung, translates to calamaula or shepherd’s pipe, highlighting the simplicity and utility of such materials.

-Bone Flutes as Ancestors of Duct Flutes: The claim that bone flutes are considered ancestors of wooden duct flutes is likely accurate in a general sense, although it's crucial to note that the historical development from bone to wood is not definitively established.
-Bone flutes are usually duct flutes, as opposed to transverse flutes, and it's possible that wood was later employed for the same purposes once its properties were better understood and easier to shape.
+Bone Flutes as Ancestors of Duct Flutes: The claim that bone flutes are considered ancestors of wooden duct flutes is likely accurate in a general sense, although it's crucial to note the historical development from bone to wood is not definitively established.
+Bone flutes are usually duct flutes, as opposed to transverse flutes, and it's possible wood was later employed for the same purposes once its properties were better understood and easier to shape.
 The comparison between bone and wooden instruments could certainly suggest continuity in tradition, but it's important to acknowledge the limited evidence in the transition between these materials.
 As Leaf (2008) notes, there was a period when bone and wooden instruments coexisted, allowing for comparisons that suggest a continuity of tradition.
-However, it is important to note that bone flutes were typically duct flutes rather than transverse flutes.
+However, it is important to note bone flutes were typically duct flutes rather than transverse flutes.

 Medieval flutes can be broadly categorised into edge-blown and duct-blown types, with four main subcategories:

-This diversity makes it unlikely that all names can be definitively matched to specific types.
+This diversity makes it unlikely all names can be definitively matched to specific types.
 Flutes in the Middle Ages ranged from simple peasant instruments to sophisticated courtly variants, and their design and use varied significantly by region and culture.
 Limited travel and communication in the period further contributed to regional differences, while cultural exchanges introduced new ideas and designs, such as Arabic-origin instruments brought to Europe during the Crusades or via Iberia under Moorish influence.

 Despite this variety, there was some standardisation in construction methods and materials, as seen in the modern era with Boehm flutes.
 Though modern instruments exhibit less variation, they still differ in size, material, and features, such as open or closed holes and foot joints.
 Medieval instruments likely displayed similar diversity within their own contexts.